 Total hip replacement is a “quality of life” elective operation, offered to patients when their pain and disability are significant as a procedure that will decrease their discomfort.

-You do not have to live with a painful hip for the rest of your life.
+Hip replacement surgery is one of the best operations available to surgeons.
+It is an extremely successful operation in the right hands for the right reason.
 During this surgery your problem hip joint is replaced with an artificial joint (a prosthesis).
 After a total hip replacement, you can look forward to moving more easily and without pain.